 Level 5-3 is met.
-The appellant's work involves identifying, gathering, processing, and reviewing clinical workload and resource data, resolving related conventional problems, and producing standard and ad hoc reports.
+The appellant's work involves identifying, gathering, processing and reviewing both clinical and financial data, resolving related conventional problems, and producing quarterly, special and annual reports as needed and required.
 The data is used by managers to assist them in making decisions on their operations.

 At Level 5-4, the purpose of the work is to assess the productivity, effectiveness, and efficiency of program operations or to analyze and resolve problems in the staffing, effectiveness and efficiency of administrative support and staff activities.
 Work contributes to the improvement of productivity, effectiveness, and efficiency in program operations and/or administrative support activities at different echelons and/or geographical locations within the organization.
-Work affects the plans, goals, and effectiveness of missions and programs at these various echelons or locations.
+Work affects the plans, goals, and effectiveness of the missions and programs at these various echelons or locations.

 Level 5-4 is not met.
-The appellant's DSS work is primarily limited to the [appellant's installation] and her work data is fed into the DSS database which is an agency-wide system.
-The DSS database is used by [appellant's installation] managers and higher level decision-makers to inform their decisions concerning healthcare operations.
-However, the appellant's position does not assess the efficiency of the agency's program operations, and she is not directly responsible for studying operations at many different echelons and/or geographical locations throughout the agency as envisioned at Level 5-4.
+The appellant's DSS work is primarily limited to the [appellant's organization].
+The DSS database is used by managers and higher level decision makers at the installation to base their decisions concerning healthcare operations specific to their programs and overall to the organization as a whole.
+While her work data is fed into the DSS database which is an agency wide system, other employees at higher echelons are responsible for dealing with those system-wide issues.
+This appellant's work does not entail assessing the efficiency of the agency's program operations, and the appellant is not directly responsible for studying operations at many different echelons and/or geographical locations throughout the agency as envisioned at Level 5-4.